lightbourne-technologies/lightrate-client-javascript/README.md

 # LightRate Client JavaScript

-A JavaScript/TypeScript client for the LightRate token management API, providing easy-to-use methods for consuming and checking tokens with local bucket management.
+A JavaScript/TypeScript client for the LightRate token management API, providing easy-to-use methods for consuming tokens with local bucket management.

 ## Installation